-Interested in becoming A Baker?
+Interested in becoming a Baker?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.View available schools

 |Top 5 paying states||Hourly||Annual|

-However a higher pay at DC doesn’t guarantee that you will make more because the living expenses at DC might be 2x higher than where you are currently at now.
+However, a higher pay at HI doesn’t guarantee that you will make more because the living expenses at HI might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

 Pros and Cons

-|Suitable for people who likes practical and handson work|
+|Suitable for people who likes practical and hands-on work|

 |Suitable for people who values achievements and are results-oriented|

 |This career is perfect for people who love to work indoors.|

 |It is easy to get into this career.
-Some previous workrelated skill, knowledge, or experience is required for this career.|
+Some previous work-related skill, knowledge, or experience is required for this career.|

 |Demand for this career is growing|

 |Not suitable for people who likes to help and teach others|